Dantiff/Components-Builder/README.md

   }
 ```
 ###### plotOptions
-Configure the area of chart using plotOptions.
+...Configure the area of chart using plotOptions.
 ```
 import Highcharts from 'highcharts';